-In the southern part of India, mainly Madras, 1950s-60s marked the beginning of the shift from Modern to Postmodern.
-K.C.S.
-Panikar who became the new Superintendent of the Madras College of Art after painter and sculptor D.P.
-Roy Chowdhury,led a small group of artists such as N. Viswanadhan, A.P Santharaj, Redeppa Naidu and Ramanujam, who practiced the figurative style of folk art, the anecdotal style of Indian miniatures, the grand epic style of traditional sculpture and the enrichments of iconic and calligraphic imagery, instead of the European Renaissance art styles.
+In the southern part of India, mainly Madras, the 1950s-60s marked the beginning of the shift from Modern to Postmodern when artist K.C.S.
+Panikar became the new Superintendent of the Madras College of Art.
+He led a small group of artists such as N. Viswanadhan, A.P Santharaj, Redeppa Naidu and Ramanujam.
+They practised the figurative style of folk art, the anecdotal style of Indian miniatures, grand epic style of traditional sculpture and the enrichments of iconic and calligraphic imagery instead of the European Renaissance art styles.

 Progressive artist S. H. Raza also had found his niche in the concept of a Bindu in the later years of his career as he moved back to India.

 S. H. Raza's Tree (2005) | Image Courtesy: Dhoomimal Gallery Collection